 - Significant rulemaking regarding safe working procedures when dealing with risk of attack from patients, students, customers, or other individuals;

-- A better funded inspection process, which includes unauthorized and unrestricted inspections;
+- A better funded inspection process, which includes unannounced and unrestricted inspections;

 - Sharply increased penalties on employers, including punitive damages and blacklisting from government contracting opportunities;